 22. Honey & baklava

 Well, I had to include at least one dessert and, to be honest, I think this is the only Greek dessert you need – eat it once and you’ll be ordering it over and over.
 Baklava is a very simple dish of buttery layered phyllo pastry (filo) that’s scattered with nuts and drenched in honey syrup.
 There’s some debate over the origins of baklava though it’s widely agreed that it was created in ancient times in the Ottoman Empire.
-You’ll find the type of nuts vary depending where in Greece you order the dish and may be pistachios, walnuts or almonds, but the scent is always cinnamon and cloves.
-Try sharing a plate unless you have an ultra sweet tooth (and then quickly decide you actually want a plate all of your own).
+You’ll find the type of nuts varies depending on where in Greece you order the dish and may be pistachios, walnuts or almonds, but the scent is always cinnamon and cloves.
+Try sharing a plate unless you have an ultra-sweet tooth (and then quickly decide you actually want a plate all of your own).
 For the ultimate food-fuelled high, order it with a thick Greek coffee.

 23. Greek drinks